aaron-grau/curic/react/projects/pokedex/pokedex_ii.md

 ## Phase 8: Style

-A solid portion of your two weeks working on your full-stack project will involve styling it using html and css to look like the site you're cloning.
+A signification portion of the time you spend working on your full-stack project will involve styling.
+You'll need to use html and css to style your project to look good and like the site you're cloning.
 Let's practice that now!

-Style your app to look like the [live demo][live-demo].
-Our HTML/CSS [curriculum](../../html-css), the [Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), and the internet are good resources if you get stuck!
+Style your app to look like the [live demo][live-demo]. ur HTML/CSS [curriculum](../../html-css), the [Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), and the internet are good resources if you get stuck! :art:

 ## Phase 9: Loading Spinner